Jeimer Candelario Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 23rd in the league.
+- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 24th in MLB.

-- The Rockies have a 5.76 team ERA that ranks 25th among all MLB pitching staffs.
+- The Rockies have the 19th-ranked team ERA across all league pitching staffs (4.88).

-- Rockies pitchers combine to rank 22nd in baseball in home runs surrendered (nine total, 1.5 per game).
+- The Rockies rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).

-- Freeland (1-0) pitches for the Rockies to make his second start this season.
+- Urena (0-1) makes the start for the Rockies, his second of the season.

-- In his most recent appearance on Saturday, the left-hander threw six scoreless innings against the San Diego Padres while surrendering three hits.
+- His most recent appearance came in relief on Sunday when the righty threw 2/3 innings against the San Diego Padres while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.